Tips for Motorcycle Trips in Switzerland

 - Motorways (freeways): 120 km/h

 A vignette (toll-sticker) is required for most motorways (freeways) and dual carriageways (expressways).
-A toll is also payable for using various tunnels and mountain roads.
+A toll is also payable for using the Great St.Bernhard tunnel and the Munt la Schera tunnel.

 + Recommended Products: Vignette Holder »